Franz-Josef-Danner/tracking/README.md

 - **Error Threshold** – maximum error allowed for trackers (default 0.04)
 - **Proxy Wait** – optional wait time passed to the proxy helper when available.
 Proxy creation is performed as the final step of the operation and defaults to 300 s.
+While waiting a countdown is printed in the console.

 ### Helper Scripts